Pierre Casiraghi

 Pierre Rainier Stefano Casiraghi (born 5 September 1987) is the younger son and youngest of three children of Caroline, Princess of Hanover, and her second husband, Stefano Casiraghi.
-He is the maternal-line grandson of Rainier III, Prince of Monaco, and American actress Grace Kelly.
-Casiraghi is eighth in the line of succession to the Monegasque throne, following his twin cousins Hereditary Prince Jacques and Princess Gabriella, his mother, his brother Andrea, nephews Alexandre and Maximilian Casiraghi and niece India Casiraghi.
+He is the maternal-line grandson of Rainier III, Prince of Monaco, and US actress Grace Kelly.
+Casiraghi is eighth in the line of succession to the Monegasque throne, following his twin cousins Hereditary Prince Jacques and Princess Gabriella, his mother, his brother Andrea, nephews Alexandre and Maximilian, and niece India.

 Early life and education

 Casiraghi was born on 5 September 1987 at Princess Grace Hospital Centre, in La Colle, Monaco.
 He is named after his maternal great-grandfather, Prince Pierre, Duke of Valentinois, his maternal grandfather, Prince Rainier III, and his father.
-His godparents are his uncle, Prince Albert II, and his aunt by marriage Laura Sabatini Casiraghi, the wife of his uncle Daniele.
+His godparents are his uncle Prince Albert II and aunt Laura Sabatini.
 Casiraghi was three years old at the time of his father's death in a boating accident.
 He spent his earliest years, after his father's death, living at his mother's farmhouse in the town of Saint-Rémy-de-Provence.

 He attended a state school in Saint-Rémy-de-Provence.
-However, after his mother's remarriage to Ernst August, Prince of Hanover, the family moved to Fontainebleau, to be nearer to Paris and London, the latter being where his new stepbrothers lived with their mother.
+However, after his mother's remarriage to Ernst August, Prince of Hanover, the family moved to the Fontainebleau area near Paris.
 It is assumed that Casiraghi passed the French Baccalaureate exam in the summer of 2005 since he shortly afterwards began university.
 One year later, he moved to Milan to begin a three-year undergraduate course in international economics and management at Bocconi University.
 Besides French, he is fluent in Italian, English, and knows some German.
 He also plays the saxophone.

 Humanitarian and business activities

 From 30 January to 13 February 2007, Casiraghi accompanied his mother on a humanitarian tour of Africa.
 They visited Niger, Burundi, the Democratic Republic of Congo, and South Africa on behalf of Princess Caroline's role as President of AMADE Mondiale.

 In June 2009, Casiraghi became the majority shareholder of the Monaco-based construction company Engeco, which his father founded in 1984.
 His uncle Marco remains in the position of President over Engeco.
-Casiraghi is also the majority shareholder of Monacair.
+Casiraghi and his brother, Andrea, collectively own the majority shares (70%) Monacair.

 Casiraghi is on the Management Committee of the Yacht Club de Monaco.
 In this capacity, he sponsored the "Sail for a Cause" charity race, which was organized by his cousin Leticia de Massy, using her social network LeSpot.Net to promote it.
 Sail for a Cause raises money for two charities: the Monaco Collectif Humanitaire and the Maison Notre Dame de Paix in Chad.
 The former funds surgeries for children around the world; the latter helps migrants.

 In 2011, Casiraghi was inducted as an honorary member of the Jeune Chambre Economique de Monaco (JCEM).